The Jokers In The Academe

 It means that the job of a teacher is so complicated that not just anybody should be allowed to teach.
 And when a school commits the mistake of hiring applicants who are not trained to be teachers, expect them to become the jokers in the academe.

 In the academe, most of those who complain a lot – those who create a lot of troubles – are the ones who are not really trained to become teachers.
-These jokers are the ones who seemed to be lost in the wilderness not knowing what to do and how to do things in the academe.
+These jokers are the ones who seemed to be lost in the wilderness not knowing what to do and how to do things related to the job of a teacher.
 They are the ones who would blame others when they encounter difficulties and can’t figure out how to deal with them.

 Beware of the jokers in the academe.
 They’re not funny.

-These jokers are but few in the organization.
-You could actually count them with your fingers in one hand.
-I was advised not to mind them but it’s so difficult to just turn a blind eye.
 What’s dangerous is that they are contagious.
 They contaminate the working environment.
-They have the ability to flip the organizational climate… from positive to negative.
+They have the ability to flip the organizational climate, from positive to negative.